At Brazil rallies, Bolsonaro deepens rift with Supreme Court

 The world’s second-highest COVID-19 death toll, a drumbeat of accusations of wrongdoing in the government’s handling of the pandemic, and surging inflation have dragged down Bolsonaro’s approval ratings.

+A sign of disapproval came in the evening, when many people in different cities banged on pots in a traditional method of protest.

-Polls show his nemesis, former President Luiz Inácio Lula da Silva, could trounce him in a runoff if he enters the race.
+Polls show Bolsonaro’s nemesis, former President Luiz Inácio Lula da Silva, could trounce him in a runoff if he enters the race.

 A 69-year-old farmer from Minas Gerais state, Clever Greco, came to Brasilia with a group of more than 1,000 other Bolsonaro supporters.